zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic02.md

    from input data.
 2. If the NS set is empty (no delegation), this test case fails ("domain name does not exist").
-3. Retrieve the IP addresses (glue records) for all in-bailiwick name servers using [Method 4].
-For out-of-bailiwick name servers, do recursive queries to retrieve the IP addresses.
+3. Retrieve the IP addresses (glue records) for any in-bailiwick name servers using [Method 4].
+If the test is an undelegated test, use the IP addresses from input data.
+4. Retriev the IP addresses for any out-of-bailiwick name servers using recursive queries.
+If the test is an undelegated test, use the IP addresses from input data for all such name servers that have IP address data.
-4. If no IP addresses could be trieved, this test case fails ("no IP addresses to name servers").
+5. If no IP addresses could be trieved, this test case fails ("no IP addresses to name servers").
-5. Create an NS query for the apex of the child zone.
+6. Create an NS query for the apex of the child zone.
-6. Send the query to each available name server IP address.
+7. Send the query to each available name server IP address.
-7. If there is no response on any query this test case fails ("no response from name servers").
+8. If there is no response on any query this test case fails ("no response from name servers").
-8. If there is no valid response containing the NS records of the child zone and with the AA bit set this test case fails ("error in response from name servers").
+9. If there is no valid response containing the NS records of the child zone and with the AA bit set this test case fails ("error in response from name servers").